General Questions (5)

 The Duplex brushes agitate right into the nooks and crannies to make a remarkable difference to the quality of such floors.
 For maximum performance with specific cleaning challenges there are specialist brush options.
 Hard polypropylene black brushes are recommended for scarifying and deep scrubbing less delicate floors.
 Soft polypropylene yellow brushes are used for cleaning delicate fitted carpets and rugs.
 Brown brushes are used for polishing.
 Tynex brushes are used for removing paint, plaster and the most ingrained dirt.

 Two counterbalanced tanks sit above the two brushes, dispensing steam, water and/or chemical.
 Their position guarantees a double and uniform distribution of the cleaning agent onto the floor.
 The steam, water and/or chemical combined with the brush agitation works to break down the dirt in the floor.
-The brush action then simultaneously acts to flick the dirty water and debris onto belts which carry it into a central recovery tank.
-This leaves the floor clean and dry.
+The brush action then simultaneously acts to flick the dirty water and debris onto belts, which carry it into a central recovery tank.
+This leaves the floor clean, dry and sanitised.
+Using steam and/or chemical.

 We supply our own floor cleaning chemicals which have been specially formulated to be used in our standard floor cleaning machines, Hydrowash and Hydrofresh.
 We also supply a limescale inhibitor called Hydroscale for achieving maximum performance with the steam Duplex Scrubber Dryer and our vacuumated steamers.
 Other low foam detergents can be used in the water/chemical tanks, but may not be as effective as our own formulations.
 Click here to view our range of chemicals